jpetazzo/intro-to-docker/slides/Vulnerabilities/Body.md

 Assuming that updated packages are available, you should:

 * Force a `docker pull` of all your base images.
-* Re-execute a `docker build` of all your built images.
+* Re-execute a `docker build --no-cache` of all your built images.
 * Re-start all containers using the updated images.

 <!SLIDE>